jallanxjallan/onemanairforce/adaptation/stories/cameron_meets_julia.md

 ---

-Cameron uses his Jakarta Post credentials to gain access to the reference section of the National Library.
-Julia Suryakusuma, an attractive, bookish woman in her early 20s, is the only staffer speaking fluent English, and so is assigned to assist him, as visitors are not allowed into the stacks.
-Cameron explains his mission, and Julia disappears into the stacks, returning shortly with a few books written by foreigners about the period.
+Cameron uses his "foreign correspondent" credentials to gain access to the reference section of the National Library.
+Julia Suryakusuma, an attractive, bookish woman in her early 20s, the only staffer speaking fluent English, is assigned to assist him.
+Cameron explains his mission, and Julia disappears into the stacks, returning shortly with some books written by foreigners about the period.
 Skimming through the material, Cameron's attention is drawn to a passage in a book by British diplomat John Coast relating events at a gathering of foreign aviators in the